Ab initio calculations of beta-decay half-lives for $N=50$ neutron-rich nuclei

 For the VS-IMSRG, we take the state-of-the-art VS-IMSRG(2) truncation with ensemble normal ordering~\cite{Stroberg2017}.
 The VS-IMSRG(2) keeps up to normal-ordered 2B contributions to the interactions and currents in the evolution.
-Three-body-operator contributions are expected to contribute $1-2\%$ to the correlation energy~\cite{Heinz2025} (for the $^{78}$Ni ground-state energy this corresponds to $6-13$\,MeV, similar for both interactions).
-We use the arctan variant of the White generator with $\Delta=5$\,MeV for our multi-shell valence space~\cite{Miyagi2020}, and the VS-IMSRG unitary transformation is realized via the Magnus formulation~\cite{Morris2016}.
-Moreover, we use a modified Hamiltonian $H' = H+ \beta H_{\rm cm}$ with center-of-mass (cm) Hamiltonian $H_{\rm cm}$ and $\beta=3$ to remove spurious cm effects~\cite{Lawson,Miyagi2020}.
+Three-body-operator contributions are expected to contribute $1\%$-$2\%$ to the correlation energy~\cite{Heinz2025} [for the $^{78}$Ni ground-state energy this corresponds to 2-4 and 3-6\,MeV for the 1.8/2.0~(EM) and $\Delta$N$^2$LO$_{\rm GO}$~(394) interactions, respectively].
+We use the arctan variant of the White generator with $\Delta=5$\,MeV for our multishell valence space~\cite{Miyagi2020}, and the VS-IMSRG unitary transformation is realized via the Magnus formulation~\cite{Morris2016}.
+Moreover, we use a modified Hamiltonian $H' = H+ \beta H_{\rm c.m.}$ with center-of-mass (c.m.)
+Hamiltonian $H_{\rm c.m.}$ and $\beta=3$ to remove spurious c.m. effects~\cite{Lawson,Miyagi2020}.
 The 1B and 2B current operators are consistently transformed, keeping up to normal-ordered 2B contributions.
 Finally, the total beta-decay half-lives are computed using the Lanczos strength-function method~\cite{Haxton2005,CaurierRMP} to efficiently generate the final states.
 The VS-IMSRG calculation is performed using the \texttt{IMSRG++}~\cite{imsrgpp} and \texttt{KSHELL} codes~\cite{Shimizu2019}.